mithunvoe/Flutter_Meals_App/README.md

 # meals_app

-Download the app-release.apk file and install on your android device.
+Download the app-release.apk file from the build/app/outputs/flutter-apk and install on your android device.